InterDigital loses first round of US case against Huawei, others

-WASHINGTON, June 28 (Reuters) - Huawei Technologies , Nokia Corp and ZTE Corp did not violate cell phone patents owned by InterDigital Inc, a judge at the International Trade Commission said in a preliminary decision on Friday.
+WASHINGTON (Reuters) - Huawei Technologies, Nokia Corp and ZTE Corp did not violate cell phone patents owned by InterDigital Inc, a judge at the International Trade Commission said in a preliminary decision on Friday.

 The ITC’s final decision in the case is expected to be issued in October.